Logarithmic number system: Applications

-In the late 1800s, the Spanish engineer Leonardo Torres Quevedo conceived a series of analogue calculating mechanical machines and developed one that could solve algebraic equations with eight terms, finding the roots, including the complex ones.
+In the 1890s, the Spanish engineer Leonardo Torres Quevedo conceived a series of analogue calculating mechanical machines and developed one that could solve algebraic equations with eight terms, finding the roots, including the complex ones.
 One part of this machine called an "endless spindle" allowed the mechanical expression of the relation $y=\log(1+10^x)$, with the aim of extracting the logarithm of a sum as a sum of logarithms.

 A LNS has been used in the Gravity Pipe (GRAPE-5) special-purpose supercomputer that won the Gordon Bell Prize in 1999.

 A substantial effort to explore the applicability of LNSs as a viable alternative to floating point for general-purpose processing of single-precision real numbers is described in the context of the European Logarithmic Microprocessor (ELM).
 A fabricated prototype of the processor, which has a 32-bit cotransformation-based LNS arithmetic logic unit (ALU), demonstrated LNSs as a "more accurate alternative to floating-point", with improved speed.
 Further improvement of the LNS design based on the ELM architecture has shown its capability to offer significantly higher speed and accuracy than floating-point as well.

 LNSs are sometimes used in FPGA-based applications where most arithmetic operations are multiplication or division.